vmware/python-script-for-esxi-imaging/README.md

    | `mgmtGateway`                | Required for Static IP | Specifies the IPv4 default gateway for the ESXi host.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
    | `mgmtVlanId`                 | Required               | Specifies the VLAN for the ESXi host management network.
 Used with either DHCP or a static IP address.                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

-5. If required, update the `firstboot-scripts.txt` file.
-Add the post-install commands that need to be run once the installation is completed.
-By default, SSH and ESXi shell are enabled.
-Additionally, the self-signed certificate on all ESXi hosts will be regenerated.
+5. Update the post-install commands in the [`firstboot-scripts.txt`][firstboot-scripts] file to be run after installation.
+The file includes examples of post-install commands.You can add or remove post-install commands based on your specific requirements.
 6. Run the following command to generate the ISO file.

    ```console